 There are no specific tax or other incentives for the benefit of the fintech industry in Switzerland.
-However, depending on the tax domicile of the company and the residence of the shareholders, there are certain tax benefits for start-up companies and tax schemes granting some relief to investors.
+However, depending on the tax domicile of the company and the residence of the share-holders, there are certain tax benefits for start-up companies and tax schemes granting some relief to investors.

-Generally speaking, depending on the tax domicile of the company, the ordinary profit tax rate in Switzerland can be as low as 12% (tax rates vary between the different Swiss cantons and municipalities).
-As of January 2020, various general tax incentives came into force in Switzerland in the context of the corporate tax reform.
-Under the new patent box regime, cantons tax profits from qualifying patents and comparable rights at a reduced rate for corporate income tax purposes.
+Generally speaking, depending on the tax domicile of the company, the ordinary profit tax rate in Switzerland in the current year 2021 can be as low as 11.3% (tax rates vary between the different Swiss cantons and municipalities).
+In 2020, various general tax incentives came into force in Switzerland in the context of the corporate tax reform.
+Under the patent box regime, cantons tax profits from qualifying patents and comparable rights at a reduced rate for corporate income tax purposes.
 Additionally, cantons can also provide for special R&D "super deductions" from corporate income tax and/or exempt a part of the equity (to the extent attributed to qualifying participations, patents and loans to group companies) from the annual capital tax.
+Cantons with a statutory cantonal and communal tax rate of at least 13.5% at the cantonal capital may also provide for a notional interest deduction on so-called security capital.
+Currently, only the Canton of Zurich meets this requirement and accordingly introduced the deduction for equity financing.